 1. Keep It Simple!

 When you start looking at new tiles for your bathroom, you will fall in love with many kinds.
-There is an extensive range to choose from that you will wish you had 10 bathrooms to tile so you can use them all.
+There is an extensive range tiles for small bathrooms to choose from.
 Replacing your bathroom tiles yourself is not as daunting as it may seem and can be a fun DIY project.

 You want your bathroom space to look airy, spacious, and welcoming, so it must look clean and uncluttered.
 It may look cozy if you incorporate many different patterns and designs, but it probably won’t make your bathroom look bigger.